All Episodes

 And now he's saying that what?

-The people that live in states that elect responsible legislators and senators and governors that balance their budgets, fund their pensions, live within their means, have better infrastructure, better maintained than all of New York, and all the money that they get from taxes from taxpayers in New York, on top of the New York City, they have their own set of taxes.
+The people that live in states that elect responsible legislators and senators and governors that balance their budgets, fund their pensions, live within their means, have better infrastructure, better maintain than all of New York, and all the money that they get from taxes from taxpayers in New York, on top of New York City, they have their own set of taxes.

-He wants a nine billion dollar check.
+He wants a $9 billion check.

 It ain't happening.

-This isn't coronavirus related, and on top of it all, nobody in New York can even think of a way to open up New York safely.
+And on top of it all, nobody in New York can even think of a way to open up New York safely.

 They have no plan.